State cops: Public's help sought to solve 1992 homicide

 "The remains were located on the right shoulder of the Northern State Parkway, eastbound, approximately 25 feet from the roadway about 1/10 of a mile west of New Hyde Park Road," state police said in a statement.
 "The body was reported by a passerby, after observing a pair of pants on the right shoulder of the parkway.
 An investigation determined the man was the victim of a homicide and had been shot multiple times."

-Quiroz stood about 5-8 and weighed close to 150 pounds, police said.
+Quiroz was about 5 feet, 8 inches tall, and weighed close to 150 pounds, police said.
 He had black, collar-length hair, brown eyes and a thin mustache, officials said.
 He was wearing a black jacket, light-blue pants and sneakers when authorities found him, police said.

 According to Newsday articles, Quiroz had no identification.
 He was later identified through a fingerprint match conducted by the New York State Division of Criminal Justice Services in Albany, Newsday reported at the time.